jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 "Humankind doesn't scale very well."

+"We are buried beneath the weight of information, which is being confused with knowledge; quantity is being confused with abundance and wealth with happiness.
+We are monkeys with money and guns." - Tom Waits

 ## Stupidity

 "You can stop eating to lose weight, but you’d have to stop breathing to lose stupid" – Anonymous Coward on slashdot